Second round of simplified Chinese characters: Effects

 While the stated goal of further language reform was not changed, the 1986 conference which retracted the Second Scheme emphasized that future reforms should proceed with caution.
 It also "explicitly precluded any possibility of developing Hanyu Pinyin as an independent writing system (wénzì)."
 The focus of language planning policy in China following the conference shifted from simplification and reform to standardization and regulation of existing characters, and the topic of further simplification has since been described as "untouchable" in the field.
 However, the possibility of future changes remains, and the difficulties the Chinese writing system presents for information technology have renewed the Romanization debate.

-A playful name for a restaurant in Shanghai that says "一佳歺厅" instead of the homophonous standard "一家餐厅".
+A playful name for a restaurant in Shanghai that says "一佳歺厅" homophonous to "一家餐厅" (a restaurant).

 Today, second round characters are officially regarded as incorrect.
 However, some have survived in informal contexts; this is because some people who were in school between 1977 and 1986 received their education in second-round characters.
 In three cases, the second round split one family name into two.
 The first round of simplification had already changed the common surnames 蕭 (Xiāo; 30th most common in 1982) and 閻 (Yán; 50th) into 萧 and 阎.
 The second round adjusted these further and combined them with other characters previously much less common as surnames: 肖 and 闫.
-Similarly, 傅 (Fù; 36th) was changed to 付.
+Similarly, though originally intended to simplify 副, 傅 (Fù; 36th) was changed to 付 as well.